 8- Period-Related Migraine

 Hormones are responsible for roughly 60% of women suffering from migraines during their periods.
-Estrogen fluctuation can cause a migraine episode, which may be accompanied light-headedness.
+Estrogen fluctuation can cause a migraine episode, which may be accompanied by light-headedness.

 9- Low Blood Pressure